This article is brought to you by the Route 6 Alliance and based on my travels of Route 6.

 On the way to Mansfield, Route 6 passes through several small towns.
 If you have time, art enthusiasts will enjoy the Settlement House in Sylvania, which features the work of more than 50 local artists.

 Mansfield is a great place to spend the night while traveling PA Route 6.
 The Comfort Inn in Mansfield is a clean stop and takes pets.
-You can read reviews of hotels in Mansfield on TripAdvisor (Affiliate Links).
+You can read reviews of hotels in Mansfield on TripAdvisor.
+If you’re looking for something to do in Mansfield, the History Center on Main offers a great look at the community’s history.

 Just across the parking lot from the hotel is Lambs Creek, a great local restaurant.
 The menu specializes in Italian food, but offers a great variety for those looking for something different.
 Make sure you save some room here for dessert, as it’s quite delicious.